FlatIO/api-client-ruby/docs/ScoreApi.md

 format = "format_example" # String | The format of the file you will retrieve

 opts = {
-  sharing_key: "sharing_key_example", # String | This sharing key must be specified to access to a score with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
+  sharing_key: "sharing_key_example" # String | This sharing key must be specified to access to a score or collection with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
-  only_cached: true, # BOOLEAN | Only return files already generated and cached in Flat's production cache.
-If the file is not availabe, a 404 will be returned
-  parts: "parts_example" # String | An optional a set of parts to be exported.
+  parts: "parts_example", # String | An optional a set of parts to be exported.
 This parameter must be specified with a list of integers.
 For example \"1,2,5\".
+  only_cached: true # BOOLEAN | Only return files already generated and cached in Flat's production cache.
+If the file is not availabe, a 404 will be returned
 }

 begin
   #Get a score revision data
-  result = api_instance.get_score_revision_data(score, revision, format, opts)
+  result = api_instance.get_score_revision_data(scorerevision, format, opts)
   p result
 rescue FlatApi::ApiError => e
   puts "Exception when calling ScoreApi->get_score_revision_data: #{e}"